-Bernard initial starting point is to collect on the spot sketches, subjects will vary from harbour coastal scenes to street and market scenes and occasional still life.
+Mike Bernard begins each work by making in situ sketches.
+Subjects will vary from harbour coastal views to street and market scenes and the occasional still life.
 He is selective when describing detail, wanting to portray only the essence of the subject.